USC awards Queensland’s first DBA

 Authors: Dr Wayne H. Bovey and Professor Andrew Hede

 Journal: Journal of Managerial Psychology

 Abstract: The published literature on resistance to organisational change has focused more on organisational issues rather than individual psychological factors.
 The present study investigated the role of both adaptive and maladaptive defence mechanisms in individual resistance.
 Surveys were conducted in nine organisations undergoing major change and responses were obtained from 615 employees.
 The results indicate that five maladaptive defence mechanisms are positively correlated with behavioural intention to resist change, namely, projection, acting out, isolation of affect, dissociation and denial.
 The adaptive defence mechanism of humour was found to be negatively correlated with resistance intention.
 The paper identifies two intervention strategies which can be used by management to address the effects of defence mechanisms on resistance during periods of change in organisations.

-Wayne Bovey D.B.A., is Principal of Bovey Management (Certified Consultants) a Brisbane based management consultancy, Queensland, Australia.
+Wayne Bovey D.B.A., is Principal of Bovey Management, a Brisbane based management consultancy, Queensland, Australia.

-Andy Hede Ph.D., is Professor of Management and Foundation Dean of Business at the University of the Sunshine Coast, Queensland, Australia.
+Andy Hede Ph.D., is now Emeritus Professor of Management and was Foundation Dean of Business at the University of the Sunshine Coast, Queensland, Australia.